Manaslu Circuit Packing List: Honest Day-By-Day Tips on What to Wear and Pack

 What to Wear for the Larke Pass and Dharmasala

-In Dharmasala, I wore practically my entire kit: four pairs of merino wool socks (yes, I’m so serious), two layers of thermals (again, I’m not joking), a t-shirt, a long-sleeved hiking top, two fleeces, the down jacket, both pairs of trousers, a neck gaiter, gloves and a warm hat.
+In Dharmasala, I wore practically my entire kit: four pairs of merino wool socks (yes, I’m so serious) in my hiking boots, two layers of full-body thermals, a t-shirt, a long-sleeve hiking top, two fleeces, a down jacket and trousers with waterproof over-trousers.
+I also had on my neck gaiter, gloves and a warm hat.

-I wore the down jacket for the first 30-45 minutes, but quickly swapped it out for my lighter-weight waterproof jacket once I’d warmed up.
+I wore mt down jacket for the first 30 – 45 minutes, but quickly swapped it out for my lighter-weight waterproof jacket.
+I wished I’d worn the waterproof jacket from the beginning because it was heavy carrying the down jacket.

 At the top of the pass, the sun was glaring, and I removed more layers.
-Sunglasses with proper UV protection are essential here, too, or you risk snow blindness.
+Sunglasses with proper UV protection were essential here โ I tried to remove them for a photo, and could not because it was so bright.

-Day 11 (Bhimtang to Tilje): Shedding layers quickly
+Days 12 – 13 (Bhimtang to Tilje and Kathmandu): Shedding layers quickly

 FAQs